kiddom/cassandra-medusa/docs/dev-setup.md

 sudo aptitude install -y python3-setuptools=20.7.0-1
 ```

-**Alternatve:** we had good result with just running this instead of the previous command.
+**Alternative:** we had good result with just running this instead of the previous command.

 ```
 sudo pip3 install setuptools --upgrade